rockettheme/docs/Docs/joomla/platform/templates.md

 RocketLauncher is a working copy of our demo site which you can install on your own server and bring live within minutes.
 This is essentially a demo replica which you can modify to create a robust site that fits your individual needs.

 You can find the RocketLauncher file by visiting the main template page and selecting **Download**.
 RocketLauncher packages may be available for different versions of Joomla.
 This gives you a choice between the slightly older yet more widely supported Joomla 2.5 (J25) or the newer and slightly less extension-supported Joomla 3.x.
-If you have a set of extensions in mind that you wish to use on your site that don't presently support the latest version of Joomla, then packages labeled J25 in the download page will probably be the best choice for you.
+If you have a set of extensions in mind that you wish to use on your site that do not presently support the latest version of Joomla, then packages labeled J25 in the download page will probably be the best choice for you.
 You can always update your Joomla installation, as well as other components of the site, within the Administrator area.

 After you've downloaded the RocketLauncher ZIP file, you can unpack it.
 This will give you a directory filled with the files you'll need to install Joomla and the RocketTheme template on your site.
 A more recommended method involves uploading the ZIP file directly to your server and unpacking it there.
 This reduces the probability of file corruption and makes for a faster uploading process.
 Not all hosts allow this, so check with yours to see if this is an option.